-Connect this water heater ONLY to the type of gas as shown on the rating plate.
+1. Connect this water heater only to the type of gas as shown on the rating plate.
 Use clean black iron pipe or equivalent material approved by local codes and ordinances (dirt and scale from the pipe can enter the gas valve and cause it to malfunction).
-The inlet gas line must have at least a 3 in (7.6 cm) drip leg (sediment trap) installed as close to the water heater's gas valve as possible.
-A ground joint union must be installed in the gas supply line, as close to the water heater as possible, to permit servicing of the water heater.
+The inlet gas line must have a minimum length of 3 in (7.6 cm) drip leg (sediment trap) installed as close to the water heater's gas valve as possible.
+A ground joint union must be installed as close to the water heater as possible in the gas supply line feeding the water heater to permit servicing of the water heater.
 Compounds used on the threaded joints of the gas piping must be resistant to the action of liquefied petroleum gases/propane gas.
 DO NOT apply pipe dope to the gas valve inlet and make certain that no pipe dope has become lodged in the inlet screen of the gas valve.
-Extreme care must be taken to ensure no pipe dope enters the gas valve and to avoid excessive torque when tightening the gas supply line to the gas valve.
-Excessive torque may result in cracking of the gas valve housing.
-The suggested maximum torque is 31.5 ft lbs.
+Extreme care must be taken to ensure no pipe dope enters the gas valve.
+Avoid excessive torque when tightening the gas supply line to the gas valve.
+Excessive torque may result in cracking of the gas valve housing and could create a gas leak.
+The suggested maximum torque is 31.5 ft. lbs.
 (4.4 kg-m).

-The manufacturer of this water heater will not be liable for any damage or injury caused as a result of a cracked gas inlet as a result of excessive torque.
+The manufacturer of this water heater will NOT be liable for any damage or injury caused as a result of a cracked gas inlet as a result of excessive torque.

-This water heater and its gas connection must be leak tested before placing the water heater in operation.
+2. This water heater and its gas connection must be leak tested before placing the water heater in operation.
 Check for gas leaks with a soap and water solution and a brush or a commercial leak detector fluid.

-NEVER USE A MATCH OR OPEN FLAME FOR TESTING!
+NEVER USE A MATCH OR OPEN FLAME FOR TESTING.